Impossible Foods CEO Pat Brown says VCs need to ask harder scientific questions

 TC: Would it help for venture firms to have scientists in-house?

-Brown: Yes!
+PB: Yes!
 It certainly would.
 Not only that but to listen to them and to really look critically — sometimes it’s just like “do the math!”

 Anyway, and I’m not being ironic here, I also think one of the great things about the venture world is that people will make wild bets on things that they see as highly risky, like a science-based product they haven’t done diligence on, but it has the potential for a huge payoff.